Frequently Asked Questions about the CAE

 Who sets this predetermined standard?

 Your peers, the CAE Commission, and its committees.
-The group judges the difficulty of each test question against the content and the degree to which the incorrect responses are difficult to distinguish from the correct response.
+The group judges the difficulty of each test question against the content and the degree to which the incorrect responses are difficult to distinguish from the correct responses.
 They use a mathematical formula derived from a modified Angoff method (comparable to par on a golf course) to perform this analysis.
 This procedure is used before and after the exam is administered.

 How soon after I take the exam will I receive my results?